-The General Election is coming up on Tuesday, November 3!
-Polls will be open 7 a.m. to 8 p.m. at Union Grove Municipal Center (925 15th Ave.).
-The ballot will include races for U.S. President, U.S. Congress, State Assembly, District Attorney, County Clerk, County Treasurer and County Register of Deeds.
+The General Election ballot included races for U.S. President, U.S. Congress, State Assembly, District Attorney, County Clerk, County Treasurer and County Register of Deeds.
 To view a sample ballot, click here.

-Due to COVID-19, absentee voting will be encouraged for the General Election to help avoid large gatherings at the polls.
+Due to COVID-19, absentee voting was encouraged for the General Election to help avoid large gatherings at the polls.
 In Wisconsin, you do not need to provide a reason for requesting an absentee ballot.

 - Absentee Voting by Mail: You can sign up at http://myvote.wi.gov to have an absentee ballot mailed to you or you can fill out an application form and submit it by email to firstname.lastname@example.org, by mail to the Village Offices, in-person or in the 24/7 dropbox outside the entrance of the municipal center.
 A valid photo ID must be included with your application if you have not provided a photo ID to vote by mail in the past.
-Ballots have been mailed out on September 16 and 17 to electors with a request already on file.
-Requests for an absentee ballot by mail will be accepted until 5 p.m. on the Thursday before the election (October 29).
+Requests for an absentee ballot by mail are accepted until 5 p.m. on the Thursday before the election (October 29).
 Absentee ballots can be returned by mail (the certification envelope will already have postage on it).
 Alternatively, you can return an absentee ballot in-person to the Village Offices, directly to the polls on Election Day or in the 24/7 dropbox outside the municipal center entrance.
 Absentee ballots must have been received by election day in order to be counted.
 You check the status of an absentee ballot request at https://myvote.wi.gov/en-us/TrackMyBallot.

 Voting & Election Questions

 For any questions, please contact Village Clerk Rebecca Wallendal at (262) 878-1818 or email@example.com.